o3de/o3de.org/content/docs/userguide/particles/editor/reference-particles.md

 ---
-description: ' Use the Particles attribute in the &ALYlong; &particle-editor; to control the basic appearance of the particle. '
+description: ' Use the Particles attribute in the Amazon Lumberyard Particle Editor to control the basic appearance of the particle. '
 title: ' Particles Attribute'
 ---